akxen/nemde/doc/casefile.md

 **Loss model**

-Loss model segments describe the relationship between interconnector flow and total losses over the interconnector.
+Loss model segments are used to describe the relationship between interconnector flow and total losses over the interconnector.
 For each segment `@Factor` describes the marginal loss over a given loss model segment.
 The endpoints for each segment are given by `@Limit`.
 Each interconnector has a `@FromRegion` and `@ToRegion` (defined in TODO: add link).
-When power is flowing from an interconnector's `@FromRegion` to its `@ToRegion` flow is defined to be positive, while it is negative when power flows in the opposite direction.
+Positive flow corresponds to power flowing from an interconnector's `@FromRegion` to its `@ToRegion`, while negative values denote power flowing in the opposite direction.
 This is explains why `@Limit` takes negative values (the net transfer is from the interconnector's `@ToRegion` to its `@FromRegion`).
 The loss over a given loss model segment is simply the MW flow over the segment multiplied by `@Factor`.
 Integrating losses over each segment yields the total loss over the interconnector.

 (TODO: figure of loss model factors)

 (TODO: figure of integrated loss model segments)

 ### NEMSPDCaseFile.NemSpdInputs.ConstraintScadaDataCollection.ConstraintScadaData
-SCADA telemetry used when computing RHS values for constraints.
+SCADA telemetry data used when computing RHS values for constraints.

 **Note: these data are not currently used when implenting the approximated version of NEMDE.
 See RHS limitations for more information.
 (TODO: write caveats section for RHS values)**